ethereum-optimism/community-hub/src/docs/how-optimism-works/README.md

 Sometimes the best solution isn't the prettiest one.

 Optimism is also developed with the understanding that any core team will have limited areas of expertise.
-Optimism is developed iteratively and strives to continously pull feedback from users.
+Optimism is developed iteratively and strives to continuously pull feedback from users.
 Many core Optimism features today (like [EVM Equivalence](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306)) were only made possible by this iterative approach to protocol development.

 ### Sustainability